“And what do we mean by the Revolution? The War? That was only an effect and consequence of it.” — John Adams to Thomas Jefferson, 1815

 Geographic expansion and Indian conflict, then, complicated Britain’s relationship with their American colonists.
 Also, some masters feared Britain’s potential power to outlaw slavery in the colonies.
 Yet, as is often the case in human conflict, be it marital, commercial, political, or military, money was an important root of the problem.
 The British tried to crack down on smuggling, regulate currency, and collect import taxes, enforcing the Navigation Acts they’d passed in mid-century to enforce their mercantilist monopoly on American trade.
+They were trying to steer more trade toward England and away from France and the Netherlands because that was the whole point of colonizing; otherwise the “mother country” is paying to run the place while others reap the profit.
 American merchants protested against British officials being able to search their homes and warehouses for contraband.
 One of their lawyers in Boston, James Otis, Jr., wrote, “Taxation without representation was tyranny.”
 They’d been arguing the same since at least as far back as 1750.

 Rebellion Fit For An Englishman